Carefully planning your finances and retirement pension will enable you to make the most of living in France when you retire.

 Expats from other countries (including the EU/EAA) should check the situation with the state pension service in their home country.

-Final salary scheme pensions, where the pension is based on your final salary and years of employment, are increasingly rare but are often the best value as they are guaranteed and inflation-linked.
+Final salary scheme pensions, where the pension is based on your final salary and years of employment, are increasingly rare.
+Still, they’re often the best value as they are guaranteed and inflation-linked.
 So it’s probably best to keep those where they are.

 Private pensions often provide a lump sum on retirement.
 While these may be tax-free in the UK, the sum is taxable in France.
 As UK pensions don’t have a surrender value, they are not liable for French wealth tax (see below).